-By the end of 2020 ReConnect had managed to contact 38 (70.4%) of 54 of the participants, to ask about their employment since they gained PGCE.
-Our brief summary here may have been their first job, or their most recent.
-Of the 38, 23 are teaching (in colleges, schools, NGOs, and businesses); 8 entered other employment, including running their own businesses; 4 returned to their home countries, some of whom are known to be in very senior positions.
-We are aware that one is deceased.
+In a survey in 2020 we were able to contact 38 (70.4%) of 54 of the participants.
+The employment they mentioned may have been their first job, or their most recent.
+Of the 38, 23 were teaching (in colleges, schools, NGOs, and businesses); 8 entered other employment, including running their own businesses; 4 returned to their home countries, some of whom were known to be in very senior positions.
+We were aware that one is deceased.
 We understand that these figures represent a higher rate of retention in the profession than is the case for many teaching programmes for UK graduates.
+Some London-based participants are in regular contact with ReConnect and attend our public meetings.
+Several have accepted invitations to speak about their educational and employment experiences.